odoo/documentation/inventory/overview/process/initial_stock.rst

 You have to enter a title for your *inventory adjustment* and you can then decide if you want to proceed to the *inventory adjustment* of all products or only some of them.
-For a first *inventory adjustment*, I suggest you to keep the *Products* field empty.
+For your first *inventory adjustment*, We suggest that you should keep the *Products* field empty.
 You can then *Start Inventory*.

 .. image:: media/initial_stock_04.png
     :align: center

-If you already have some products in stock, Odoo will add the lines with the theoretical quantity currently in stock.
+If you already have some products in stock, the software "Odoo" will add the lines with the theoretical quantity currently in stock.
 You can also add new lines with your other products.